u-boot/u-boot/tools/binman/binman.rst

 -----------------------------------------

 Sometimes it is useful to pass binman the value of an entry property from the command line.
-For example some entries need access to files and it is not always convenient to put these filenames in the image definition (device tree).
+For example, some entries need access to files, and it is not always convenient to put these filenames in the image definition (devicetree).

 The -a option supports this::